coq/ceps/text/000-proofview-goal-w-state.md

    - rules out some interesting cases, as a `//` that fails if it makes no progress (in any goal, so you really want a single call that sees all goals).
 It is not implemented yet, but it is the only advanage of the current multi-goal type of tactic.

+# Status

+- implemented in the old `V82` type of tactics (used in SSR for a few years, in Coq since 8.7)
+- implemented in the new type of tactic together with the port of SSR ( https://github.com/coq/coq/pull/6676 )
+- the PR is approved, but I received so many questions on this patch that I wrote the CEP to aswer